brendoncaulkins/code-coverage-conspiracy/README.md

 ## What's happening?
 Why does this happen?

 - The **Angular TestBed** spools up the component and calls the template bindings as it runs through a component lifecycle check.
 Any function tied into the template that's not a response to an action (like `(click)`) gets called.
-- **Jasmine** has no way to check that the code being executed is actually examined, so it can only tell **Cobertura** what lines were ran, so those get counted.
+- **Jasmine** has no way to check that the code being executed is actually examined, so it can only tell **Karma-Istanbul** what lines were ran, so those get counted.
-- Thus, if you tie as many all of your functions into lifecycle hooks or template calls, **Angular** will execute all of the code for you, and trick **Jasmine** & **Cobertura** into counting it.
+- Thus, if you tie as many all of your functions into lifecycle hooks or template calls, **Angular** will execute all of the code for you, and trick **Jasmine** & **Karma-Istanbul** into counting it.